Raven - a Bulli garage band 1977-79

 Terry Organ (1960-2016) at his drum kit.

-Kirk Gilmour and Terry Organ with drum sticks and mike stand.
+Supporter Kirk Gilmour and Terry Organ with drum sticks and mike stand.

-Terry practicing drums in a garage
+Terry practicing drums in a garage, wearing shorty shorts to keep cool.

 Terry in silhouette at St Joseph's hall.